Washington Mutual

-Washington Mutual (often abbreviated to WaMu) was the United States' largest savings and loan association until its collapse in 2008.
+Washington Mutual, Inc. (often abbreviated to WaMu) was an American savings bank holding company based in Seattle.
+It was the parent company of Washington Mutual Bank, which was the largest savings and loan association in the United States until its collapse in 2008.

-On September 25, 2008, the United States Office of Thrift Supervision (OTS) seized WaMu's banking operations and placed it into receivership with the Federal Deposit Insurance Corporation (FDIC).
-The OTS took the action due to the withdrawal of $16.7 billion in deposits during a 9-day bank run (amounting to 9% of the deposits it had held on June 30, 2008).
+On September 25, 2008, the United States Office of Thrift Supervision (OTS) seized WaMu's banking operations and placed them under the receivership of the Federal Deposit Insurance Corporation (FDIC).
+The OTS took the action due to the withdrawal of US$16.7 billion in deposits during a 9-day bank run (amounting to 9% of the deposits it had held on June 30, 2008).
 The FDIC sold the banking subsidiaries (minus unsecured debt and equity claims) to JPMorgan Chase for $1.9 billion, which had been considering acquiring WaMu as part of a plan internally nicknamed "Project West".
 All WaMu branches were rebranded as Chase branches by the end of 2009.
-The holding company, WaMu, Inc., was left with $33 billion in assets, and $8 billion in debt, after being stripped of its banking subsidiary by the FDIC.
-The next day, WaMu, Inc. filed for Chapter 11 voluntary bankruptcy in Delaware, where it was incorporated.
+The holding company was left with $33 billion in assets, and $8 billion in debt, after being stripped of its banking subsidiary by the FDIC.
+The next day, it filed for Chapter 11 voluntary bankruptcy in Delaware, where it was incorporated.

 Regarding total assets under management, WaMu's closure and receivership is the largest bank failure in American financial history.

 Before the receivership action, it was the sixth-largest bank in the United States.